Stephanie Nelson |

 If you have a fourth grader, your whole family (or anyone in the fourth grader’s vehicle) gets into any park for free.
 The fourth grader pass is valid the summer before and the summer after fourth grade.

 You’ll need to print the Every Kid Outdoors paper pass and then exchange it at your park for an Annual 4th grade pass.
 The paper itself is just the first step — not the actual pass.
-The pass will cover entrance or day-use fees but not camping or other expenses.
+The pass will cover entrance or day-use fees but not camping, parking, or other expenses.

 3. Bring Grandpa or Grandma along and get into any park for $80 — plus, discounts on camping.